 Early Life

 Gil Shwed was born in Jerusalem, Israel, in 1968.
-At the age of 13, he began programming, showcasing an early aptitude for technology.
-He further honed his skills by studying computer science at Hebrew University in Jerusalem while still in high school.
-During his military service, he served in the Intelligence Corps Unit 8200.
+He showed an early aptitude for technology, beginning to program computers at age 13.
+He attended computer science courses at Hebrew University in Jerusalem while still in high school, laying the foundation for his future innovations in network security.

 Rise to Success